Latest Stacks (STX) News Update

 Deep Dive

-Overview: Developers are creating a new version of the Clarity smart contract language that compiles to WebAssembly (WASM) (Stacks Forum).
-This aims to remove technical debt and improve transaction throughput and contract efficiency.
-It also lays groundwork for supporting additional programming languages like Rust, making Stacks more accessible to a broader developer pool.
+Overview: Core developers are working on a new version of the Clarity smart contract language with compilation to WebAssembly (WASM).
+This aims to remove technical debt, improve transaction throughput, and lay the groundwork for supporting additional runtimes.
+Benchmarking is ongoing to quantify performance gains (Stacks Forum).

 Conclusion